Wanna learn how to use the Instant Pot slow cooker setting?

 If you are using the Instant Pot lid, you need to move the steam release valve to the "venting" position.

 How To Use Instant Pot As Slow Cooker?

-- Prepare the food for slow cooking and place it in the inner pot
+- Prepare the food for slow cooking and place it in the inner pot.

-- Set the time and let it be
+- Set the time.

 As you can see, it’s not complicated.
 Still, it may take a few tries before you discover the perfect settings for your preferences.